Jessica R. Storey-Nagy

 To explore different facets of political talk, I conducted field work in Hungary under a Fulbright-Hays Doctoral Dissertation Research Abroad (DDRA) Fellowship (2019- early 2020).
 In my dissertation, titled “Sovereign Voices: Politics, Identity, and Meaning-Making in Contemporary Hungary,” I employ qualitative anthropological field methods to explore how talk during a municipal election aided citizens in negotiating political meaning.

-My dissertation further explores and makes way for future research concerning linguistic landscaping and its role in the multimodal process of political communication, and the divide between (or fractal recursivity of) “Soviet-ness” and “Hungarianness” as it manifests in material objects.
+My publications and book manuscript further explore and make way for future research concerning linguistic landscaping and its role in the multi-sensory, multimodal process of political communication, and the divide between (or fractal recursivity of) “Soviet-ness” and “Hungarianness” as it manifests in material objects.
 I recently designed a research project that will explore citizens’ use of certain political texts as they realize and negotiate mismatched language ideologies and search for, broadly speaking, truth.

 TEACHING

-I currently work as a Regional Expertise and Culture Instructor for Indiana University’s Language Workshop.
-In the recent past I have taught as an Associate Instructor in IU’s Department of International Studies and as Instructor of Record at IU’s Collins Living-Learning Center.
+Presently, I am Adjunct Faculty in the Russian and East European Institute where I teach both undergraduate and graduate students.
+There, I have taught The Anthropology of War and Conflict in East Europe (REEI-R 300/500; INTL-I 306), Disinformation and the State in East Europe (REEI-R 300/500), – both courses of my own design– Current Issues and Conflict in Eastern Europe (REEI-R 201), and Pro-seminar in Russian and East European Area Studies (REEI-R 600).
+I also teach Authoritarian Discourse in the IU Hutton Honors College for the Wells Scholars Program (HON-H 300).
+In the 2022/2023 academic year, I held a Visiting Faculty position and worked as a Regional Expertise and Culture Instructor on base at Ft.
+Carson, Colorado for Indiana University’s Language Workshop.
+In the recent past, I have taught as an Associate Instructor in IU’s Department of International Studies and as Instructor of Record at IU’s Collins Living-Learning Center.
 I also designed courses for IU’s Language Workshop for IU Expand, an online platform.
 Past courses taught include Introduction to International Studies (INTL-I100), Peace and Conflict (INTL-I206), and Nation and Governance in Hungary (CLLC-120), a course of my own design.
 In it, students simulated a semester-long “model EU” in order to gain a deeper understanding of the complex relationship between state sovereignty and the supranational Union.

 PUBLIC ENGAGEMENT

 I believe talking about politics in a conscious, respectful way leads to productive compromise and is the best way toward positive large- and small-scale political change.
-I encourage conversation about the political problems that plague us all among my students.
+I encourage conversation among students about the political problems that plague us all.
 I have worked toward these goals with outreach programs at both IU’s Inner Asian and Uralic National Resource Center and the Russian and East European Institute, where I was the Outreach Graduate Assistant.
 I enjoyed my time with the IAUNRC’s outreach program at Claflin University and said as much, here.